 Millions of Christians gather in buildings on Sundays called churches because they have been taught that is what they are supposed to do.
 These churches are institutions.
 What is an institution?
 It’s an organization formed by men for the purpose of accomplishing a goal of some kind and are usually governed by some type of bureaucracy.
 Government is an institution with a goal of serving its citizens by protecting their rights and their property.
 Public schools are an institution with a goal of educating children in knowledge and skills that help them grow to maturity and to be a productive member of society.
 Would you say these institutions are successful in reaching these goals?
 Of course not because they are managed by men and men are sinful and fallible.

 Most churches are institutions founded by men with the goal of furthering the gospel and discipling their congregations to maturity in Christ.
 Like other institutions, how are they doing at the task?
-I’ve According to research conducted by Barna Research Group (google it; it’s been out for while now), many professing Christians no longer think Jesus is the only way of salvation, that He lived a sinless life, and are mostly biblically illiterate.
+According to research conducted by Barna Research Group (google it; it’s been out for a while now), many professing Christians no longer think Jesus is the only way of salvation or that He lived a sinless life.
+It also shows most church goers are essentially biblically illiterate.
 These are just a few of the conclusions from the research.
 Of course most Christians would say, “not in my church!”